Channel Balance Interpolation in the Lightning Network via Machine Learning: Results

 \section{Results}

-The results are recorded in a table in \autoref{fig:performance-summary}.
+The results are recorded in Table \ref{fig:performance-summary}.
 Note that MAE$_y$ is denoted in millions of satoshis.

-The heuristics Equal Split and Local Max HTLC provide initial reference points for comparing performance.
+The Equal Split and Local Max HTLC heuristics provide initial reference points for comparing performance.
 The Equal Split and Local Max HTLC models demonstrate negligible predictive power, explaining virtually none of the variance in the dependent variable.
 The Node-wise and Edge-wise models show some predictive ability but still limited effectiveness.
 Moderate improvements are seen in the Concatenated and Shallow Graph models.
 The Joint model, which considers node, edge, and positional encoding features, has the greatest predictive power.

-The inclusion of positional encodings in the Random Forest model resulted in improved performance compared to the models without positional encodings.
+The inclusion of positional encodings in the Random Forest model resulted in improved performance compared to models without positional encodings.
 This suggests that positional encodings enhance the model's ability to capture the underlying data structure.
-Additionally, it is noteworthy that the Shallow Graph model outperformed the Equal Split heuristic, indicating that positional information alone is predictive of channel balances.
+Additionally, it should be noted that the shallow graph model outperformed the Equal Split heuristic, indicating that positional information alone is predictive of channel balances.

-The histogram in \autoref{fig:pistogram} presents the error distribution for the top-performing model from the analysis.
-Errors are binned between -1 and 1, and the y-axis is the frequency of each errors.
-The model's errors presents a distribution that peaks around the central value, zero.
-As the histogram tapers off on both sides, so does the frequency of larger errors.
-The symmetry of the data indicates that the model does not consistently overpredict or underpredict.
+The histogram in \autoref{fig:threediagrams} illustrates the error distribution for the top-performing model.
+Errors are binned between -1 and 1, with the y-axis representing their frequency.
+The distribution peaks around zero, tapering off symmetrically on both sides, indicating that large errors are less frequent and that the model does not systematically overpredict or underpredict.

-The scatterplot in \autoref{fig:pscatterplot} presents a comparison between actual and predicted balance percentages.
-The best fit line for this scatterplot has a positive slope indicating that the predicted values tend to increase as the actual values increase, although this is clearly not a tight correlation.
+The scatterplot in \autoref{fig:threediagrams} compares actual and predicted balance percentages.
+The best-fit line has a positive slope, suggesting that predicted values generally increase with actual values, though the correlation is not particularly strong.

-From the confusion matrix in \autoref{fig:pconfusion}, it is apparent that the model is able to identify which side a majority of the liquidity is present.
-For example, of the channels in the test data that have less local liquidity than remote, the model predicted a $\hat{p}\leq0.5$ 72\% of the time.
+The confusion matrix in \autoref{fig:threediagrams} reveals that the model effectively identifies which side holds the majority of the liquidity.
+Notably, for test data where there is less local liquidity than remote, the model correctly predicted \( \hat{p} \leq 0.5 \) 72\% of the time.
+The resulting precision is $0.74$ and the recall is $0.7255$.